Introduction About Kubernetes

 Kubernetes Features

-- Provides a higher density of resource utilization
+Higher density of resource utilization through intelligent bin-packing.

 Kubernetes Architecture